Enjoying our puzzle hints?

 Yellow group: AMBLE (IN)

-These words all describe ways of walking or moving at a relaxed pace, often in a casual or leisurely manner, such as taking a stroll or going for a breeze.
+These words all describe leisurely or casual ways of moving, such as taking a stroll or going for a waltz

 Green group: BALDERDASH

-These words all refer to nonsense or foolish talk, such as baloney or bunk, often used to describe something that is untrue or misleading.
+These words all refer to nonsense or rubbish, such as baloney or bunk, often used to describe something as untrue or misleading

 Blue group: KINDS OF BAGS

-These words all describe different types of bags, such as a crossbody or a hobo bag, often used for carrying personal items.
+These words all describe different types of bags, such as a crossbody bag or a hobo bag, often used for carrying personal items

 Purple group: STARTS OF ONE-WORD JAMES BOND MOVIE TITLES

-These words all start James Bond movie titles, such as Goldfinger or Moonraker, often referencing a key element of the film's plot or theme.
+These words all start James Bond movie titles, such as Goldfinger or Moonraker, often referring to the main plot or villain of the film

 Red herrings and trap words explained